 Cold front to bring drier weather for a few days!

 CHARLESTON, S.C.
-(WCSC) - A cold front pushed through the area Wednesday morning helping to lower the chance of rain for the next few days.
-Drier air will move into the Lowcountry helping to bring in more sunshine today after a cloudy Tuesday.
-There will still be a few showers and storms this afternoon and evening but the coverage of rain will be down significantly from yesterday.
-Highs will reach the mid 80s this afternoon.
+(WCSC) - A cold front pushed through the area this morning, bringing with it drier air and some sunshine.
+A few isolated showers and storms can’t be ruled out for the rest of the afternoon and evening, but the coverage of rain will be down significantly from yesterday.
 The rain chance will be very low on Thursday before increasing again Friday as a trough of low pressure moves toward the coast increasing the moisture and chance of rain.
 Hit or miss showers and storms are expected Friday through the weekend with highs climbing to near 90 degrees by Sunday.

+TODAY: Partly to mostly cloudy.
+Afternoon temperatures in the 80s, falling into the 70s this evening.
+A pleasant night, lows in the mid to upper 60s.

+THURSDAY: Partly cloudy.
+An isolated storm can’t be ruled out.
+High 85, Low 70.

 Copyright 2021 WCSC.
 All rights reserved.